-As the cultivation, sale, distribution, and possession of marijuana remains illegal at the federal level under Schedule I of the Controlled Substances Act, the majority of credit unions remain hesitant to provide financial services to these members and their small businesses.
-There are legal and regulatory challenges that compound the uncertainty of providing financial services to state-authorized marijuana-related businesses (MRBs).
-These go beyond just concerns about criminal or civil penalties, but also extend to requirements related to proper Suspicious Activity Report (SAR) and anti-money laundering (AML) filings as required under the Bank Secrecy Act, access to federal deposit insurance and a Federal Reserve master account, and even potential issues with the Internal Revenue Service (IRS).
+Suspicious Activity Report (SAR) and anti-money laundering (AML) filings as required under the Bank Secrecy Act, access to federal deposit insurance and a Federal Reserve master account, and even potential issues with the Internal Revenue Service (IRS).
 Missteps in these areas could prove devastating to an institution.
 It should be noted that these risks also exist when providing financial services to ancillary businesses that provide products and services to MRBs and fall within the credit union's field of membership, even if the state-authorized MRB does not.

-NAFCU does not have, and is not taking, a position on the broader question of the legalization or decriminalization of marijuana at the federal or state level.
-However, we do support Congress taking the steps found in the SAFE Banking Act of 2023 to provide greater clarity and legal certainty at the federal level for credit unions that choose to provide financial services to state-authorized MRBs and ancillary businesses that may serve those businesses in states where such activity is legal.
+NAFCU does not have, and is not taking, a position on the broader question of the legalization or decriminalization of marijuana to any degree at the federal or state level.
+However, we do support Congress taking the steps found in S. 1323, the SAFE Banking Act of 2023, to provide greater clarity and legal certainty at the federal level for credit unions that choose to provide financial services to state-authorized MRBs and ancillary businesses that may serve those businesses in states where such activity is legal.
 While the SAFE Banking Act of 2023 does not address every issue on this front, it seeks to provide a safe harbor for financial institutions that wish to serve such businesses and would be an important step towards improving clarity and addressing what is often perceived as misalignment between federal and state laws.
-It is with this in mind that NAFCU urges you to support the SAFE Banking Act of 2023 and pass it in the House.
+It is with this in mind that NAFCU urges you to support the SAFE Banking Act of 2023 and advance it in the Senate.